You may be surprised that some plants that can help keep flies away are already growing in your yard.

 Growing catnip around your patio or yard will also help create a protective barrier against flies and mosquitoes.

-For the strongest repellent effect, regularly rub the leaves to release their essential oils.
+Regularly rub the leaves to release their essential oils for the best repellent effect.

 4. Carnivorous Plants

-Carnivorous plants like Venus flytraps and pitcher plants can also help reduce annoying fly populations in your home and yard.
-Their modified leaves trap insects as food for the plant.
+Carnivorous plants, such as Venus flytraps and pitcher plants, can help cut down on pesky flies in your home and yard.
+Their modified leaves trap insects as food for the plants.

 These fascinating plants lure flies into their jaw-like leaf traps.